 With my favorite hobby, building my own custom keyboards, I’m limited to shopping internationally, specifically on Chinese websites.
-But, I don’t actually speak a lick of Mandarin.
+But, I can't actually read Chinese.

 Despite shopping from an entirely different country, that speaks an entirely different language, to find exactly what I was looking for thanks to a localized version of the company's website.